The holidays are right around the corner. If you are like me, your #1 goal is to produce a juicy roast turkey for your guests.

 - Turkey – A good rule of thumb is to have 1 and a 1/2 pound of turkey per person you are serving.
 If you have a frozen turkey, make sure it is thawed before cooking.

 - Butter – You know what makes the best turkey recipes?
-Butter! rubbing a seasoned butter mixture between the skin of the turkey ensures you have incredibly juicy meat.
+Butter!
+Rubbing a seasoned butter mixture between the skin of the turkey ensures you have incredibly juicy meat with oodles of flavor.
+The butter will also promote browning in that last hour where the skin starts to candy.
+Use an unsalted butter so you can control the saltiness.

-- Fresh herbs – For this juicy roast turkey recipe, we will be using a blend of dried parsley, fresh rosemary, fresh thyme and fresh sage.
-I always opt to use fresh herbs whenever possible for the maximum flavor.
+- Fresh herbs – For this juicy roast turkey recipe, we will be using a blend of parsley, rosemary, thyme and sage.
+I always opt to use fresh herbs whenever possible for the maximum flavor, but if you want to use dried, this is fine.
+The ratios are 1 tablespoon fresh : 1 teaspoon dried.

 - Stuffing – I stuff my turkey with an apple, celery and white onion.
-I love the sweet and savory blend of flavors that it provides.
+I love the sweet and savory blend of flavors that compliment the sweetness of sparkling wine.
+You can also opt for a traditional stuffing, just make sure that comes to temperture using a digital thermometer.

 - Unsalted butter – I always opt to use unsalted butter when cooking.
 That way I control the amount of salt that goes into a recipe.